withastro/astro/docs/src/pages/core-concepts/astro-components.md

 </html>
 ```

+Using `<style global>` will skip automatic scoping for every CSS rule in the `<style>` block.
+This escape hatch should be avoided if possible but can be useful when importing global styling libraries like [Tailwind](/guides/styling#tailwind) or changing theme variables.

 Sass (an alternative to CSS) is also available via `<style lang="scss">`.

 📚 Read our full guide on [Component Styling](/guides/styling) to learn more.